carlosvouking/carlosvouking.github.io/whatelse.md

 - ## **How to locally clone a repository in Github ?**
 This simply to create a copy of the repository on the local system and allow bidirectional communication or sync between the local copy and the remote repository on github.
 It happens in few simple steps:

-#### - Connect to github and browse to the specific repository page and hit the 'clone or download' button
+#### --> Connect to github and browse to the specific repository page and hit the 'clone or download' button: